Easter Basket Ideas (with no candy or sweets!)

 - Tattoos: Temporary tattoos on eggs are my favorite!
 I remember how thrilled my nephew was when he found my Superhero-themed eggs, which I made using tattoos.

-- Play Mat: Keep your child’s crafting tools organized and mess free by also gifting the Play Mat or Mini Play Mat this Easter!
-The stickers, stamps, tattoos and eggs will all have their place in the flower compartments of this adorable crafting mat.
+- Play Mat: Keep your child’s crafting tools organized and mess free by also gifting the Play Mat or Mini Play Mat.
+The stickers, stamps, tattoos and eggs will all a place in the flower compartments of this adorable crafting mat.

 Fine Motor Basket: I have a huge collection of wind-up toys, and they are always a hit with the kids I work with in feeding therapy.
 The fine motor skills needed to play with this type of toy can strengthen their hands or ‘warm-up’ fingers before using utensils at mealtime.